Get insider access

 41 cd/m²

-The ASUS PG279QM has very good peak brightness in SDR.
-It's extremely close to the advertised peak brightness of 350 cd/m², which is bright enough to overcome glare in bright rooms.
-There's also very little variation in brightness with different scenes, which is great.
+The SDR brightness is great.
+It's bright enough to overcome glare in bright rooms, and there's very little variation in brightness with different content, which is great.

-These measurements were taken after calibration, in the 'Racing Mode' Picture Mode, with the backlight at max and Variable Backlight (local dimming) set to 'Level 3'.
+These results are from after calibration, in the 'Racing Mode' Picture Mode, with the backlight at max and Variable Backlight set to 'Level 3'.

 7.1